CLI: Functions

 5. api-keys

-Lists all your existing API keys, creation date, and last-used timestamp.
+Lists all your existing API keys, name, creation date, and last-used timestamp.
+Shows full key values without truncation.

 agents-cli api-keys